-Every moment, we can choose to give beauty to the world.
+Every moment, we can choose to give love and beauty to the world.
 We can offer comfort and compassion.
-To be patient with the store clerk, or kind to the call center operator.
-Phone a hurting friend.
-Offer an arm, a smile, an ear, a shoulder.
+Give a stranger a smile.
+Offer a friend an arm.
 Hug a spouse, a child, a sister.
 Say “I love you.”

 But despite our intentions, we fall into other stories.
-Work stress, commuting, that driver who cut you off.
+Work stress, traffic, that driver who cut you off.
 Misunderstandings and curt words.
-Too much to do and not enough time.
-World conflict, environmental disaster, the neighbor’s barking dog.
-Illness, hospitals, loss.
+World conflict, disasters, illness, loss.

-Yet we also surround ourselves with objects that bring us back to our intentions.
-Artwork, gifts, keepsakes, or a pine cone from the yard – we imbue our surroundings with our memories and invest them with our hopes.
+So we surround ourselves with objects that bring us back to our intentions.
+Artwork, gifts, or a pine cone from the yard – we imbue our surroundings with our hopes and invest them with our purpose.
 When we see these reminders, we come back to what we value most.

 I choose to create sculpture to remind us of our beautiful moments.
 Like a kiss that changed your life.
 Holding a pet who rescued you.
 Resting inside a hug when your heart is breaking.
-Taking a silent breath that centers your soul.
+Or taking a silent breath that centers your soul.

 I choose to create sculpture that invites us to be beautiful.
 Every time you look at my artwork, or touch it, or carry it from room to room, you’re reminding yourself of the bonds that bring you joy.
-You’re grounded.
+You’re centered.
 You’re connected.
-You remember your intentions for giving beauty to the world.
+You remember your intentions for giving love and beauty to the world.

 And remembering, you see your own beauty reflected back at you.

 I choose to create sculpture to remind you that the world is more beautiful because of you.
-You are the blessing.
 Keep being the beauty.

-You may know me as Melissa, who started sculpting clay animals and mud pies in a sultry backyard full of hickory nuts, June bugs, and unicorns (my unicorn was named Petunia).
-Or maybe as an English major with sensible hair, who forgot about unicorns to hunt big-city corporate dreams that didn’t look a lot like dreams when you caught them.
+who started sculpting clay animals and mud pies in a sultry backyard full of hickory nuts, June bugs, and unicorns (my unicorn was named Petunia).
+Or maybe as an English major with sensible hair, who forgot about unicorns to hunt big-city corporate dreams that didn’t look a lot like dreams when I caught them.

-Or perhaps you just know me as a mildly eccentric sculptor (with mildly sensible hair) who decided to find and embrace splendid things.
-After a while, I remembered how to add a little more beauty to the world through art.
-I returned to the elation (and gut-churning anxiety) of casting my sculpture into the world.
+Or perhaps you just know me as a mildly eccentric sculptor who finally decided to find and embrace splendid things.
+I remembered unicorns, and how to add a little more beauty to the world.
+I returned to the elation (and gut-churning anxiety) of casting my art into public.
 And then delighting in the uncontained smile of recipients, the smile that radiates joy like a hug full of puppies.

 I sculpt to inspire that smile.

-My sculpture portrays the connections that make our lives shine, whether within couples, between friends, or with our furry companions.
+that make our lives shine, whether it's within couples, between friends, or with our furry companions.
 I find brilliance in the little gestures – the tilt of a head or the position of a hand – that whisper unmistakably of love.
 My greatest delight comes when collectors laugh in recognition and wonder, “That’s just like us!
 And we’re beautiful.”

-If we’ve met, you know I'm happiest when my hands are working.
-I fidget endlessly with clay until inspiration strikes (without clay I just fidget, which I'm pretty sure drives my husband crazy, and maybe you, too).
-I also revel in touching my surroundings to sense texture.
+If we’ve met, you know I revel in touching my surroundings to sense texture.
 I’ve been known to shop for sweaters with my hands, hunting blindly for the perfect nubbiness, weight, and drape.
 This fondness has resulted in some very ugly sweaters in my life, but they make me quite pleasant to hug.

-I’m proud (and pretty humbled) to say that my sculpture now lives in more than 13 countries across 4 continents.
-Wherever you live, I want my artwork to bring you comfort, connection, and reminders that you - and the world you're building - are beautiful.
+that my sculpture now lives in more than 13 countries across 4 continents.
+Wherever you live, I want my artwork to bring you comfort, connection, and reminders that you - and the world you're building - are beautiful and full of love.

 Also, to bring you smiles.